 How to Plan and Where to Go.

 Few trips require the same leap of faith that a ski vacation does.
 Consider just how fickle Old Man Winter can be.
-Here in New England, we got absolutely buried with record-setting snows two winters ago.
-Last year, we had record-setting droughts.
+Here in New England, we got absolutely buried with record-setting snows one year and the next, had record-setting droughts.

 That’s true almost anywhere.
 It’s the volatility of the season.
 I’ve been to Whistler in January in the midst of one of British Columbia’s worst snow seasons ever.
 They were even forced to cancel several World Cup freestyle events during my stay.
 Whistler, an area that’s almost synonymous with abundant natural snow.
 Go figure.